nextauthjs/next-auth/www/docs/configuration/providers/oauth.md

 title: OAuth Provider
 ---

-Authentication Providers in **NextAuth.js** are services that can be used to sign in a user.
+Authentication Providers in **NextAuth.js** are OAuth definitions which allow your users to sign in with their favorite preexisting logins.
+You can use any of our many predefined providers, or write your own custom OAuth configuration.

-There's four ways a user can be signed in:

 - [Using a built-in OAuth Provider](#oauth-providers) (e.g Github, Twitter, Google, etc...)
 - [Using a custom OAuth Provider](#using-a-custom-provider)